prog-1/structs-ex01/README.md

 ## Description

-Create a program which implements a phone book, allowing to list, add, remove and edit phone book entries.
+Create a program which implements a phone book, allowing to list and add phone book entries.
 We recommend to store the phone book in files using [JSON](https://en.wikipedia.org/wiki/JSON) format.

+TODO(yarcat): Explain UI.

 ## JSON